 Contact your local public health agency for more information.

-- Public Health, Healthcare, and Behavioral Health Prepredness Regions and Teams
+- Public Health, Health Care, and Behavioral Health Preparedness Regions and Teams

-Map showing current Public Health Preparedness Consultants (PHPCs), Regional Hospital Preparedness Coordinators (RHPCs), and Regional Behavioral Health Coordinators (RBHC) for Minnesota.
+Map showing current Public Health Preparedness Consultants (PHPCs), Regional Hospital Preparedness Coordinators (RHPCs), and District Office Epidemiologists for Minnesota.

 Adapted from Kane County Mental Health Council, Community Planning Guide “Making a Difference…Together.”